Jayzown/RevEduca/README.md

 # RevEduca

 An education app offering courses that can be registered for and makes available

+# Documentation